-For the batter, you can replace the eggs with chia seeds or flaxseeds.
+You can replace the eggs with chia seeds or flaxseeds for the batter.
 Use one tablespoon of chia seeds to three tablespoons of water.
 Mix this in a bowl and let sit for about fifteen minutes.
 For the milk, you can use plant-based milk instead.
-Oat milk works the best as it has a thicker texture than almond milk or soya milk.
+Oat milk works the best as it has a thicker texture than almond or soya milk.

-These substitutes can cause the batter to be more runny.
-Therefore, slowly add in the amount of wet ingredients.
+These substitutes can cause the batter to be runnier.
+Therefore, you should slowly add in the amount of wet ingredients.
 Add more based on how runny or thick the batter is.
 You can use Korean rice cakes, vegan sausage, and vegan cheese for the filling.
 Daiya's vegan mozzarella cheese is an excellent replacement to get the melty, cheesy pull still.

 It's best to enjoy these homemade cheesy Korean corn dogs straight away.
 However, if you want to save some for the next 1-2 days, let it cool, then keep it in an air-tight container in the fridge.

 To reheat, we recommend using an oven or air fryer.
 To reheat, pop them in the oven or air fryer for 5-10 minutes at 175 degrees Celsius.
 You can also reheat in the microwave, but the crust might be slightly soggy.